Egalia's Daughters: Content

-The language in the novel is key: the English, German, and other translations do attempt to match the original Norwegian in effect.
+The language in the novel is key to its impact, though the translations to English, German, and other languages do attempt to match the original Norwegian in effect.
 Language used in society today often reflects patriarchal norms; the novel turns this on its head by making the core of each word feminine, for instance (in the English translation) using “wim” as the root for "person" (instead of "man"), and “menwim" for "masculine person" (instead of "women").
-The nomenclature in the book extends to many linguistic categories, for instance personal names, where short and rough or "nickname" sounding names are given to wim (Ba, Gro and Rut; compare Tom, Dick, Bob), while menwim are given longer and more melodious, unshortened names (Petronius, Mirabello and Baldrian; compare Rosalie, Victoria, Penelope).
+The nomenclature in the book extends to many linguistic categories, such as personal names, where short and rough or "nickname" sounding names are given to wim (Ba, Gro and Rut; compare Tom, Dick, Bob) and menwim are given longer and more melodious, unshortened names (Petronius, Mirabello and Baldrian; compare Rosalie, Victoria, Penelope).
 The word "human" becomes "huwim."